WallGo investigates: Theoretical uncertainties in the bubble wall velocity: Boltzmann equation

 When analysing how particles affect the wall velocity, one may encounter negative squared masses, $m_a^2 < 0$, for the particles in the Boltzmann equation due to the non-constant background fields.
 Most notably, this always occurs in the Boltzmann equations for (a linear combination of the) scalar fields forming the wall, reflecting the instability that drives its propagation through the plasma.
 Note that this does not only occur when the particles are described by the vacuum mass, but also when one uses the thermally corrected asymptotic mass, as discussed in sec.~\ref{sec:asymptoticMasses}.
 As far as we are aware, the occurrence of negative squared masses has not been addressed in the wall velocity literature where the focus is typically on the contributions from fermions and gauge bosons, which do not develop $m_a^2<0$.

 Here, we will examine different inconsistencies arising from a negative mass squared.
 We will then discuss a Boltzmann equation for wave packets in classical field theory as an analogue to Boltzmann equations in QFTs.
-Finally, we propose a way to incorporate the negative-squared-mass particles to the Boltzmann equation as faithfully as possible regarding the wall velocity.

 In the wall frame, the Boltzmann equation for out-of-equilibrium particles takes the form of (cf.\ e.g.~\cite{Laurent:2022jrs, Ekstedt:2024fyq} for further details)

 A negative mass-squared term can affect eq.~\eqref{eq:Boltzmann:outofeq} through the particle energies, $p^0 = \sqrt{\vec{p}^2 + m^2}$, which appear both in the time-derivative term and in the equilibrium distribution function inside the source term, $\mathcal S_a\propto f_\text{eq}'(E)$.
 The most evident breakdown of the Boltzmann equation for $m_a^2<0$ arises for particles with low momenta, $\mathbf{p}^2 + m_a^2 < 0$, whose energies become imaginary.
 In this regime, the fluctuations corresponding to the particles are themselves unstable.
 For high-momentum particles, the Boltzmann equation with a negative mass squared exhibits a subtler failure.
 Such particles can propagate faster than the speed of light, {\em viz.}